Gyans93/Gyans93/README.md

 - 🌱 I’m currently working on some cool projects in the field of Data Science and Web Application development.
 - :house: Visit my portfolio https://gyan.netlify.com/ to know more about me.
 - 💬 Ask me about Cloud, System design, Web Developement, and Databases.
-- 📫 How to reach me: email: gyanprakash92@gmail.com, LinkedIn : https://linkedin.com/in/gyan-prakash25
+- 📫 How to reach me: Email: gyanprakash92@gmail.com, LinkedIn : https://linkedin.com/in/gyan-prakash25
 - 😄 Pronouns: He/Him